jvela924/rollin_eats/README.md

 7. I, as a user, can view my previously matched with food trucks.

 ## MVP
-* Backend built with Rails.
-* Uses Postgres as the database.
+* Backend built in Node and Express, using PostgreSQL as the database.
-* Front-end built using React Native.
+* Front-end built using React.
-* Uses an additional Rails gem.
-* Hosted on Digital Ocean
+* Hosted on Digital Ocean.
+* Potentially, use axios instead of fetch.

 ## Wireframes